Optimal Transport Model Distributional Robustness

-In this work, we study the theoretical connection between distributional robustness on model space and sharpness-aware minimization (SAM), which share a conceptual similarity.
-We examine Optimal Transport (OT) - based distributional robustness on a model space by considering a Wasserstein (WS) ball centered around a model distribution and searching for the worst-case distribution that maximizes the empirical loss on a training set.
-By controlling the worst-case performance, it is expected to have a smaller generalization error demonstrated by a smaller empirical loss and sharpness.
-We then develop rigorous theories that suggest to us the strategy to learn the center model distribution.
-We demonstrate the effectiveness of our framework by devising the practical methods for three cases of model distribution: \textbf{(i)} \textit{a Dirac delta distribution over a single model}, \textbf{(ii)} \textit{a uniform distribution over several models}, and \textbf{(iii)} \textit{a general model distribution} (i.e., a Bayesian Neural Network).
+In this work, we study the theoretical connection between distributional robustness in model space and sharpness-aware minimization (SAM), as they share a conceptual similarity.
+We examine Optimal Transport-based distributional robustness in model space by considering a Wasserstein ball centered around a model distribution and searching for the worst-case distribution that maximizes the empirical loss on a training set.
+By controlling the worst-case performance, it is expected to have a smaller generalization error, as demonstrated by a smaller empirical loss and sharpness.
+We then develop rigorous theories that suggest us the strategy to learn the center model distribution.
+We demonstrate the effectiveness of our framework by devising the practical methods for three cases of model distribution: \textbf{(i)} \textit{a Dirac delta distribution over a single model}, \textbf{(ii)} \textit{a uniform distribution over several models}, and \textbf{(iii)} \textit{a general model distribution} (i.e., a Bayesian Neural Network \cite{neal2012bayesian, cuong2023}).
 Furthermore, we show that SAM is a specific case of our framework when using a Dirac delta distribution over a single model, and our framework can be regarded as a probabilistic extension of SAM.